3 days is a short time to see such an amazing & diverse country.

 Try and sample some Scottish delicacies when you're there such as haggis, Cullen Skink; a smoked fish (I think haddock soup), shortbread, Dundee fruit cake and deep fried Mars bar if you must, venisont.
 It's all part of the experience.
 If you can fit in a night of Scottish entertainment it should round off your experience.

-Alternatively you could fly direct into Inverness and attack the Highlands from there, it depends on what appeals to you more but you won't be able to fit in the two geographical areas comfortably in 3 days. about 7 years ago
+Alternatively you could fly direct into Inverness and attack the Highlands from there, it depends on what appeals to you more but you won't be able to fit in the two geographical areas comfortably in 3 days. over 7 years ago

 Yeah I think the top place to go would be Edinburgh.
 I'm a huge golf nerd so St.Andrews was a must!
 But I busted that trip out in a day trip, you can take the bus for very cheap and its leaves both locations very often.
-I also flew into Glasgow, and that city seemed very pretty. if you have the time. about 7 years ago
+I also flew into Glasgow, and that city seemed very pretty. if you have the time. over 7 years ago

 Wow, thx for all the answers Hilary and Caitlin :) I just bought a ticket to Edinburgh.
 Would def try the smoked fish.
 Plan to see a lot of castles in Edinburgh.
 Will browse more about Edinburgh.
-Hope there are lots of exciting things to do in Edinburgh and around. about 7 years ago
+Hope there are lots of exciting things to do in Edinburgh and around. over 7 years ago